subspace/subspace-core/src/network/readme.md

 For this reason `payload` for gossip command has following structure:
 * command - 1 byte unsigned integer
 * command_payload - other bytes in a payload are payload for `command`

+### Handling responses
+Every request sent results in `Promise` being returned to the calling code.
+In case of one-way request `Promise` will resolve as soon as message was successfully sent (not necessarily delivered though).
+In case of requests that expect response, `Promise` will resolve with response in case of success and will reject if sending fails or response doesn't arrive before configured timeout.